 A spectacular trek in the western, less-visited part of Svaneti.

 If you are fast, fit and don´t have a heavy backpack, the trek can be finished also in one long day.
 Otherwise, I suggest to split it into two days and spend a night around the pass.

 Difficulty: Moderate / Hard

-During the season, major part of track is a dirt road so walking is not difficult.
+The major part of track is a dirt road so walking is not difficult.
 The elevation is substantial (nearly 2000m).
-If done in one day it is an extremely demanding hike.
-All the streams or rivers have bridges to cross (except the Utviri river near the pass).
+If done in one day it is an extremely demanding hike, if in two days, it´s only moderate.

 In Zugdidi, You can also arrange for a taxi to take you straight there.
-They will charge you 60 - 100 GEL depending on your bargain skill.
+They will charge around 100 GEL or even more, depending on your bargain skill.
 They will tell you that the part from Tobari to Chuberi is really steep and that the road is bad but that is not true.
 The road is mostly paved and climbs just slightly.

 How to leave Nakra:

 It is just one hour walk to the main road.
 Hail any marsrutka going either to Zugdidi or Mestia.
-They should charge you up to 18 GEL.
+They should charge you from 20 - 25 GEL.